Home

 Overview

-APX East is a transpacific submarine cable system spanning approximately 13,000 kilometres, connecting Australia, Fiji, and the United States.
-The cable is owned by SUBCO and is planned to be ready for service in 2028.
-It serves the South Pacific corridor linking the Australian east coast, the Fijian archipelago, and the Hawaiian and Californian coasts of the United States.
+APX East is a planned transpacific submarine cable system spanning approximately 13,000 kilometers, designed to connect Australia, Fiji, and the United States.
+Owned by SUBCO, the cable is expected to be ready for service in 2028.
+Once operational, it will serve as a critical link in the South Pacific, connecting the Australian east coast, the Fijian archipelago, and the Hawaiian and Californian coasts of the United States.
+This system aims to enhance regional connectivity and provide additional capacity for data traffic across the Pacific Ocean.

 Route and Landings

-APX East is owned solely by SUBCO.
-SUBCO is a submarine cable developer and operator focused on the Pacific region, with experience building and managing cable infrastructure across Oceania and the broader Pacific Basin.
+APX East is wholly owned by SUBCO, a submarine cable developer and operator with a focus on the Pacific region.
+SUBCO specializes in designing, building, and managing submarine cable infrastructure across Oceania and the broader Pacific Basin.
+The company has a track record of developing key connectivity projects aimed at meeting the growing demand for international bandwidth in the region.

 📡 Health